740i/Writeups/ghoul/ghoul.md

 -rw------- 1 root       root        400 Oct 20 00:05 sshd-stderr---supervisor-r1qP83.log
 -rw------- 1 root       root          0 Oct 20 00:05 sshd-stdout---supervisor-kotUsu.log
 ```
-These two articles here explain this trick and the issues with agent forwarding well, https://www.clockwork.com/news/2012/09/28/602/ssh_agent_hijacking/ and https://xorl.wordpress.com/2018/02/04/ssh-hijacking-for-lateral-movement/ as we can replicate that attack from stealing the ssh-agent socket, then login with no password as root on the last docker container.
+These two articles here explain this trick and the issues with agent forwarding well, https://www.clockwork.com/news/2012/09/28/602/ssh_agent_hijacking/ and https://xorl.wordpress.com/2018/02/04/ssh-hijacking-for-lateral-movement/ as we can replicate that attack from stealing the ssh-agent socket then login with no password as root on the last docker container.

 ```bash
 root@kaneki-pc:/tmp# cd ssh-GGoXs4gR36/